 In a small bowl whisk together the flour, baking powder, and salt.

 Gently fold the dry ingredients into the wet mixture, just until no large flour streaks remain.
 Add the date mixture with all the liquid.
 Pour into prepared pan and bake for 30-35 minutes

 What goes with sticky toffee pudding?

 Depending on what part of the English country you are in dpends on what you will be served with.
-I grew up with heavy cream, many enjoy Bird’s custard and recently you see ice cream served with sticky toffee pudding.
+I grew up with heavy cream, many enjoy Bird's custard (I make homemade custard too) and recently you see ice cream served with sticky toffee pudding.
 I love the way the cold cream soaks into the warm sticky toffee pudding.

 How long does homemade sticky toffee pudding last?

 I wish I knew how long it lasted, only lasts one night at my house!
 Just kidding, but seriously maybe two nights!
 You can definitely place the sticky toffee pudding cake in an airtight container or cover in plastic wrap and keep it in the fridge for 3-4 days.
 You can reheat in the microwave for 30 seconds to a minute depending on the size of your piece.

 Can sticky toffee pudding be frozen?

 You can easily freeze the cake, then thaw either overnight in the fridge or let it cool on the counter for a few hours.
 I do not suggest making the sticky toffee sauce ahead of time, I like it best fresh and it only takes just over five minutes to make.

 ★★★★★ Please let me know if you make this recipe by leaving a star rating and comment below!Print